ArmynC/ArminC-Windows-Debloat/README.md

 <sub>KDE Plasma Desktop</sub>
 </p>

-Some variants are as follows: <a href="https://linuxmint.com/">Linux Mint</a>, by default isn't that complex or shiny but it is very stable and user friendly, plug and play; <a href="https://pop.system76.com/">Pop!_OS</a>, it is distinct, elegant and has easy plug and play experience, yet it is cautious about adopting newest updates; <a href="https://fedoraproject.org/spins/kde/">Fedora</a>, professionally backed with a flawless experience; <a href="https://get.opensuse.org/">openSUSE Tumbleweed</a>, mostly my choice, it is rock-stable and very intuitive on its own but requires a little experience for thinkering it (has UI tools); <a href="https://endeavouros.com/">EndeavourOS</a>, community based, made on top of a complex core, has only some elementary UI tools such as installer - terminal centric;
+Some Linux variants, namely distributions, are as follows: <a href="https://linuxmint.com/">Linux Mint</a>, by default isn't that complex or shiny but it is very stable and user friendly, plug and play type; <a href="https://pop.system76.com/">Pop!_OS</a>, it is distinct, elegant and it is an easy experience, yet it is cautious about adopting zero-day updates; <a href="https://fedoraproject.org/spins/kde/">Fedora</a>, professionally backed with a flawless experience; <a href="https://get.opensuse.org/">openSUSE Tumbleweed</a>, is rock-stable and very intuitive on its own, has a lot of UI tools but requires a bit of experience in thinkering it (enabling non open-source repositories); <a href="https://endeavouros.com/">EndeavourOS</a>, community based, snappy, made on top of a complex core (Arch), has only some elementary UI tools such as installer - mostly terminal centric;

 > [!NOTE]
 > Running Linux distros should be fair simple but you should have a minimal experience in using some tutorials, because sometimes the Terminal commands may help you.
-These could be used least once in the entire OS lifetime.
+These could be used at least once in the entire OS lifetime.

-Finally, though I consider **Linux** as a better alternative, more so these days, I won't enforce it, so let's go ahead with the steps.
+Finally, though I might consider **Linux** as a better alternative, I won't enforce it, so let's go ahead with the guide.
+---

 ### Getting Windows